imanghafoori1/laravel-tokenized-login/README.md

 --------------------

 ### :raising_hand: Contributing

-If you find an issue, or have a better way to do something, feel free to open an issue or a pull request.
+If you find an issue or have a better way to do something, feel free to open an issue or a pull request.
-If you use laravel-widgetize in your open source project, create a pull request to provide it's url as a sample application in the README.md file.
+If you use laravel-widgetize in your open-source project, create a pull request to provide its URL as a sample application in the README.md file.

 ### :exclamation: Security